-Located in South of France, Carcassonne is situated at the crossing of two major routes: from the Atlantic to the Mediterranean coast and from the heart of France to Spain, both used since antiquity.
-It is a beautiful and diversified region but the city itself has enough to fulfil your curiosity.
-The medieval fortified Cité is a UNESCO world heritage site.
-No wonder that Carcassone is home to a unique historical and cultural past.
-If you add the local traditional dishes, the hospitality of its inhabitants and some of the best vineyards in the south of France, your stay will be a most memorable one!
+Hilltop town in the south of France, Carcassonne lies at the crossing of two major routes: from the Atlantic to the Mediterranean coast and from the heart of France to Spain, both used since antiquity.
+The medieval fortified Cité is a UNESCO World Heritage Site.
+No wonder Carcassone is home to a unique historical and cultural past.
+If you add the local traditional dishes, the hospitality of its inhabitants, and some of the best vineyards in the south of France, your stay holds promise of being a most memorable one.

 Grenoble is the gateway to the Alps and a geographic crossing where the rivers Isère and Drac meet.
-With Switzerland to the north, Italy to the east and Provence to the south, the city is surrounded by three mountain chains.
-It is a cosmopolitan city with cafés, museums and restaurants.
+With Switzerland to the north, Italy to the east, and Provence to the south, the city is surrounded by three mountain chains.
+It is a cosmopolitan city with cafés, museums, and restaurants.
 Best of all, you can see the Alps from almost every street corner.

 Montpellier has become one of Europe’s newest holiday destinations.
 This is due to the combination of its proximity to the Mediterranean, its beautiful medieval city core and a vibrant nightlife (a quarter of its citizens are students).
 It is also a good destination for adventure seekers – the mountains of Cévennes are only an hour’s drive away.